 - An excellent summary of The Conservative Mind written by Aaron McLeod, a former Wilbur Fellow, is available from the Alabama Policy Institute, “Essential Readings for the Modern Conservative” series.

-Russell Kirk in American Conservatism: An Encyclopedia
+Entry in American Conservatism: An Encyclopedia

 The following was adapted from “Russell Kirk,” by W. Wesley McDonald, in American Conservatism: An Encyclopedia.